lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 Some cards have a burn option icon.
 This icon means that a Methuselah who does not control a minion that meets the requirements of this card may discard it during ANY Methuselah’s unlock phase and replace it.
 Each Methuselah is limited to one such discard each unlock phase.
-For each card and title you are contesting, you must choose to yield or to pay to contest it.

 ##### Contested Cards

 Some of the cards in the game represent unique resources, such as specific locations, equipment, or people.
 These cards will be identified as “unique” in their card text.
 In addition, all crypt cards represent unique minions.
 If more than one unique card with the same name is brought into play, that means control of the card is being contested.
-For the duration of the contest, all of the contested cards are turned face down and are out of play.
+For the duration of the contest, all of the contested cards are turned face down and are out of play, as well as the cards and counters on them.
 If another unique card with the same name is brought into play, it is immediately contested and turned face down as well.
+Unique cards that are out of play because they are on a contested card do still contest as normal.

+An incoming copy that whould contest a card does enter play prior to being contested.
+If an effect removes the incoming copy from play as it enters, it does not contest.

+For each card and title you are contesting, you must choose to yield or to pay to contest it.
 The cost to contest a card is 1 pool, which you pay during each of your unlock phases.
 Instead of paying the cost to contest the card, you may choose to yield the card.
 A yielded card is burned.
 Any cards or counters stacked on the yielded card are also burned.
 If all other cards contesting your unique card are yielded, then the card is unlocked and turned face up during your next unlock phase, ending the contest.
+All the cards on counters stacked on it come back with it, unlocked.

 ##### Deck Construction Tip